Back to Home Page

 In this article to the newspaper, Leo Tolstoy included the text of a letter he received from Vassily Potapoff, a representative of the desperate Doukhobors in Georgian exile.
 His letter confirms that the dowager did in fact visit the Caucasus to see her son, but more specifically, at “Abostooman”, a small mountain resort then called Abastuman or now Abastumani, in the summer of 1897, and that she accepted a petition from Vassily himself on behalf of the Doukhobors, and delivered it to the senate.
 According to this same letter, Vassily was afterwards directed to Signakhi and later to the office of the Governor General (Viceroy), Golitsyn, at Tiflis, to collect a response.

-The explanation for the discrepancy in these two accounts between the two Doukhobors involved in this exchange remains unclear.
+The explanation for the discrepancy between the two accounts of this event, (Woodcock-Avakumovic and Tolstoy) remains unclear.
 Potapoff received his response from Golitsyn on April 21, 1898 and Ivan Abrosimov his on April 24, 1898.
 The footnote in Andrew Donskov’s book additionally reveals that there may have actually been multiple signatories to the petition, "Vasilij Popov, Ivan Abrosimov, Nikolaj Zibarov, and Vasilij Potapov", as trustees of the Caucasus Doukhobor community.
 This is interesting but does not necessarily explain the discrepancy, which would seem to be important as this was a pivotal event in Doukhobor history.
-This footnote does however identify the ultimate intended recipient of the petition ... delivered on 29 October 1897, specifically for the consideration of the chief of civil affairs in the Caucasus, Governor General (Viceroy) Prince Grigorij Sergeevich Golitsyn.
+This footnote does however clearly identify the ultimate intended recipient of the petition ... delivered on 29 October 1897, specifically for the consideration of the chief of civil affairs in the Caucasus, Governor General (Viceroy) Prince Grigorij Sergeevich Golitsyn.

 As it turns out, apart from Vassily’s reference to “Abostooman”, there is no actual record of Maria Feodorovna meeting there with the Doukhobors, nor an explanation as to how these marginalized and isolated exiles could have possibly known that she was to be there precisely at that time, and potentially willing to accept such a petition?
 It is quite unlikely that such an encounter could have simply happened by chance.
 Without hard evidence and boots on the ground to search or access actual archival records, we can only speculate about the full circumstances surrounding this significant event.
 There is online evidence, however, with additional information about Abastuman and the true purpose of Maria Feodorovna's visit there to see her son, which in reality had liitle to do with Doukhobors.
 To appreciate the wider context of the visit, and better understand the willingness of the dowager to assist the Doukhobors, we would need to learn a little more about the Romanov imperial family and their circumstances at that moment in time.